unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 HEAD
 The pointer to the current commit in the active branch.
 It moves with each new commit, always representing the latest snapshot of the branch.

+It is a text file that keeps track of where the HEAD points.
+If it contains refs/heads/master, this means that HEAD is pointing to the master branch.

+In detached HEAD, the HEAD file contains a commit hash instead of a branch reference.

 Merge